Dental Implants: Benefits, Cost, Procedure, and After Care

 Because the implant is attached to the jawbone, the jawbone must be healthy and in good condition.
 This is the base of the implant.
 If the jawbone and the gum are healthy, there should be no problems.

-You also have to maintain proper oral hygiene and regularly scheduled dentist visits.
+maintain proper oral hygiene and regularly scheduled dentist visits.
 For those who have oral diseases and a weak jawbone or gums, dental implants may not be appropriate or even possible.
 Having an overall healthy mouth is critical, yet speaking with your dentist is encouraged to find the best course of treatment.

 Types of Dental Implants